 There is a superb pastoral care system at BSB.
 In the primary school, the class teacher assumes this role, leading assemblies, circle time lessons, being on hand for all students and watchful of the class’ social development.
 In secondary school, each student has a form tutor who is also responsible for delivering the citizenship and PHSE programme.
+Mr. Mark Hardman is our Assistant Head of Secondary - Pastoral.
 Additionally, our counsellors and advisors provide support for careers and university entrance.

 Do you have any support programs or gifted and talented programs?